-(1) This section applies if an inspector reasonably believes that circumstances causing, or likely to cause, a risk of serious bodily injury, work caused illness or a dangerous event have

-- (2) The inspector may direct the person in control of the workplace, relevant workplace area, work activity, plant or substance that caused or is likely to cause, the circumstances to stop using, or allowing to be used, the workplace, area, plant or substance or to stop the activity.

-- (3) The direction may be given orally, but must be confirmed by written notice (a prohibition notice) given to the person as soon as practicable.

-- (4) The person must comply with-

-- (a) the direction; and

-- (b) the prohibition notice.
+- (1) This section applies if an inspector reasonably believes that circumstances causing, or likely to cause, a risk of serious bodily injury, work caused illness or a dangerous event have arisen, or are likely to arise, in relation to a workplace, relevant workplace area, work activity, plant or substance. - (2) The inspector may direct the person in control of the workplace, relevant workplace area, work activity, plant or substance that caused or is likely to cause, the circumstances to stop using, or allowing to be used, the workplace, area, plant or substance or to stop the activity. - (3) The direction may be given orally, but must be confirmed by written notice (a prohibition notice) given to the person as soon as practicable. - (4) The person must comply with- - (a) the direction; and - (b) the prohibition notice.